 - Alternating Current Gas Tungsten Arc Welding (GTAW) including advanced controls

-- Direct Current Gas Tungsten Arc Welding (GTAW) with and without an Argon purge, and also using Solar Flux
+- Direct Current Gas Tungsten Arc Welding (GTAW) with and without an Argon purge, and using Solar Flux

 - Flux Cored Arc Welding Gas-shielded (FCAW-G)